LinuxCommandLibrary

 --net=none

-Disable network access for the sandboxed program.
+Disable all network access for the sandboxed application.

 --whitelist=path